UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Software_Guides/Matlab.md

 ```
 # on a login node
 module load xorg-utils/X11R7.7
-module load matlab/full/r2018b/9.5
+module load matlab/full/r2021a/9.10
 ```

+We have other versions of MATLAB installed.
 You can run `module avail matlab` to see all the available installed versions.

 ## Single node multi-threaded batch jobs